 Read More..Earth system science provides the essential framework for understanding climate change as a complex, interconnected phenomenon.
 It moves beyond isolated atmospheric studies to integrate biogeochemical ...

 Read More..Atmospheric science identifies the fundamental physical laws governing weather extremes, primarily rooted in thermodynamics and fluid dynamics.
-The behavior of air masses, driven by energy imbalances, ...
+The behavior of air masses, driven by energy imbalances ...

 Read More..Modern climatology faces an unprecedented influx of information from a myriad of sources.
 This vast and complex repository extends far beyond traditional temperature logs. ...